swiftlang/swift-evolution/proposals/0000-scan-takewhile-dropwhile.md

   ///
   ///     p.reduce(initial, combine: combine)
   ///
-  /// for each prefix `p` of `self`, in order from shortest to longest.
+  /// for each prefix `p` of `self` in order from shortest to longest, starting
+  /// with the empty prefix and ending with `self`.
+  ///
   /// For example:
   ///
   ///     (1..<6).scan(0, combine: +) // [0, 1, 3, 6, 10, 15]